Cubans imagine new, more prosperous life without an old foe

 Cubans have been allowed to buy and sell homes only since November 2011, drawing some speculators and many Cuban Americans looking to return to their homeland, at least part time.
 But many believe the nascent property market could boom.

-Milly Diaz, of Havana-based Cuba Homes Direct, said on Thursday she had received a flood of enquiries since U.S. President Barack Obama announced on Wednesday that his administration would normalise relations with Cuba
+Milly Diaz, of Havana-based Cuba Homes Direct, said on Thursday she had received a flood of enquiries since U.S. President Barack Obama announced on Wednesday that his administration would normalize relations with Cuba

 "We are anticipating an influx of foreign buyers as the smart money sees Cuba and Havana as a market with huge potential upside," Diaz said.